 - activate mechanisms for traffic multi-homing or enforcement of an UL Classifier (UL CL).

-- Inform the AF of the (re)selection of the UP path (change of DNAI).
+- inform the AF of the (re)selection of the UP path (change of DNAI).

+- if the indication of traffic correlation is included within the "traffCorreInd" attribute in the TrafficControlData data type referenced by a set of PCC rules, based on SMF implementation and local configuration, the SMF should select a common DNAI from the list of DNAI included in the "routeToLocs" attribute for the identified traffic of the PDU session.

 Editor's Note: It’s FFS that whether the SMF is allowed to reselect the PSA UPF in the UL CL case.